-iOS 10 problems still include battery life issues and today we want to show you how to potentially fix bad battery life on your iPhone, iPad or iPod touch if you’re running iOS 10.
+iOS 10 problems include battery life issues and today we want to show you how to potentially fix bad battery life on your iPhone, iPad or iPod touch if you’re running iOS 10.2.1 or another version of Apple’s iOS 10.

 In September, Apple released its iOS 10 operating system for select iPhone, iPad and iPod touch models around the world.

-Abnormal battery drain is a common iOS problem and it pops up every time Apple releases an update for the iPhone, iPad and iPod touch.
+Abnormal battery drain is a common iOS problem and it pops up every time Apple releases a new update for the iPhone, iPad and iPod touch.

-iOS updates aren’t supposed to have a negative effect on your device’s battery life so we’re not surprised to see some iPhone and iPad users expressing frustration with Apple’s latest operating system.
+iOS updates aren’t supposed to have a negative effect on your device’s battery life so we’re not surprised to see some iPhone and iPad users expressing their frustration to Apple and its customer service representatives.

 How to Fix Bad iOS 10 Battery Life